Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 Fish and seafood are the staple protein of Japanese meals, although Japan has many delicious meat dishes to choose from as well (yakitori, anyone?).
 Miso soup and pickled vegetables are found on every washoku menu, and of course, delicious, fluffy white rice!

 When it comes to drinks, few are more beloved than tea.
 Dozens of varieties of tea are cultivated in Japan, with bottles of warm and cold tea available for purchase in vending machines all across the country.
 Green tea, oolong tea, black tea… going into every single kind of Japanese tea would take ages!

 Alcohol holds a special place in Japanese culture.
 From traditional sake to chuu-hai and beer, Japanese people are big drinkers, and many bonding sessions between colleagues are held over glasses of beer at an izakaya.
 When drinking, it’s important to fill your friends’ glasses before your own—preferably before they get empty.

 From martial arts to modern sports, Japan loves athletics.
 They even have a dedicated holiday called “Health and Sports Day” where schools and communities come together for huge athletic events!

-Baseball is Japan’s most popular sport, with the Japan Series and High School Baseball Championships drawing thousands in the stands every year.
+Baseball is Japan’s most popular sport, with the Japan Series and High School Baseball Championships drawing thousands to the stands every year.
 Some Japanese players have also reached celebrity status outside of Japan—Ichiro Suzuki of the Seattle Mariners is undoubtedly one of the most famous ballplayers of all time.

 Tennis, soccer and golf are also enjoyed throughout the country, both recreationally and competitively.
 However, traditional Japanese sport still remains popular.
 Sumo is the unofficial national sport of Japan, which originated as a Shinto ritual and evolved into a thrilling wrestling match where two giant men attempt to throw each other out of the ring.